angw135/Neon-notes-chrome-extension/README.md

 # Note-Taking Chrome Extension
 A chrome extension that allows you to write notes in the new tab window, inspired loosely by notion.
 Users can save and delete notes while customizing the notes icon.
-Bold, italicized and underlined text is stylized to mimick neon lights to add emphasis:
+Bold, italicized and underlined text is stylized to mimick neon lights:

 ![Screenshot (11)](https://user-images.githubusercontent.com/41014992/151041594-265bdf04-a87f-46b5-8834-5e9d99ecd729.png)